dart-archive/www.dartlang.org/src/site/articles/style-guide/index.markdown

 multiple adjacent acronyms.
 Given the name `HTTPSFTPConnection`, there's no way to tell if that's an HTTPS FTP connection or an HTTP SFTP one.

-To avoid this, acronyms are capitalized like regular words, except for two-letter ones.
+To avoid this, acronyms and abbreviations are capitalized like regular words, except for two-letter acronyms.
+(Two-letter *abbreviations* like ID and Mr. are still capitalized like words.)

 <div class="good">
 {% prettify dart %}